Which of the following is the smallest unit of an element that re... | Study Prep in Pearson+

-Which of the following is the smallest unit of an element that retains all the chemical properties of that element?
+Which of the following is the smallest unit of an element that retains its chemical properties?

 A